 Bid to increase demand.
-By submitting one (or more) county-level (respectively, CMA-level) bid(s) requesting to increase demand for a county r (respectively, CMA r) at one (or more) price(s) in a round, the bidder indicates that at all prices associated with this round (i.e., prices that are greater than or equal to the start-of-round price and less than or equal to the clock price) it is willing to buy any quantity that is greater than or equal to its processed demand and less than or equal to the maximum quantity that it specifies in a bid for county r (respectively, CMA r).
+By submitting one (or more) bid(s) requesting to increase demand for a county r at one (or more) price(s) in a round, the bidder indicates that at all prices associated with this round (i.e., prices that are greater than or equal to the start-of-round price and less than or equal to the clock price) it is willing to buy any quantity that is greater than or equal to its processed demand and less than or equal to the maximum quantity that it specifies in a bid for county r.